 To run outbound campaigns, you need to find the right channels where you can meet your target audience.
 Since that’s the scenario, you’ll have to either reach out to them through the same channel or via email.

-If it’s email, you’ve to spend on lead generation tools, and again it’s a time-consuming procedure.
+If it’s email, you’ve to spend on the lead generation process, and again it’s a time-consuming procedure.

 The worst thing about outbound marketing is that you’ve to do the same processes over and over again for the same stagnant results that are limited to a particular time period.